lqsisto/ImageGalleryAndAudioQueue/readme.md

 # Image Gallery and Audio Queue

 Add possibility to chain together images, sprite animation or audio.
+Transitions in image gallery are done by using DOTween tool.

 ### Examples with image gallery